 Steven Rich ’12, a Master of Public Health (M.P.H.) graduate, published “Epidemiological Research of La Crosse Encephalitis for Holmes and Wayne Counties, Ohio” in the Ohio Journal of Environmental Health (Vol. 4, 2013).
 Rich is a registered public health sanitarian who is responsible for public health programs in the environmental health field in Ohio.

-Dr. Preston H. Long ’02, a Ph.D. in Health Services graduate, is the author of the recently released book Chiropractic Abuse: An Insider’s Lament (American Council on Science & Health, 2013).
-Dr. Long is a licensed chiropractor in the Phoenix area and an associate professor of applied health informatics at Bryan University, a multicampus institution based in Los Angeles.
+Dr. Preston Long ’02, a Ph.D. in Health Services graduate, recently published Chiropractic Abuse: An Insider’s Lament (American Council on Science & Health, 2013) to provide a perspective on the education and training, and unethical behaviors of chiropractors.
+Dr. Long is a licensed chiropractor near Phoenix and an associate professor at Bryan University.

 Read accomplishments from previous years.